 What is umbrella insurance and how does it work?

 Most standard home insurance policies provide default liability coverage of $100,000 to $300,000.
 Typically, insurers allow you to increase your liability coverage limit.
 Even so, some homeowners need more protection than standard homeowners liability can provide.
+To qualify for an umbrella policy, you must typically carry at least $500,000 in liability for the underlying policy first.

 What does an umbrella policy cover?